maykinmedia/maykin-auth-matrix/docs/quickstart.rst

         },
       ]

-8. If you override the default User or Group model, you can add this template to your template model's folder (e.g. ``templates/admin/accounts/user/change_list.html``):
+8. Override the default User or Group template, you can add this template to your template model's folder (e.g. ``templates/admin/accounts/user/change_list.html``):

    .. code-block:: django